p34eu/selectables/README.md

 # Selectables

-Select html elements in webpage with dragging like on computer's desktop.
+Select html elements in webpage with mouse like on computer's desktop.

 Simple and lightweight pure javascript implementation without external lib dependancies.